 How to reheat pulled pork sous vide style

 For this method, you will need a vacuum sealing machine and the specially made bags.
-With this method will let you serve the reheated pork that tastes and looks just like your original recipe.
+This method will let you serve the reheated pork that tastes and looks just like your original recipe.
 Here are the steps you need to follow.

 - Add the cooked pork and the dripping liquid in the bags and vacuum seal bags.